raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/submission-state-machine.md

 # Submission State Machine for File Processing

 ## Purpose
 Define and enforce a clear lifecycle for uploaded files so parsing, ingest, and triage share a consistent contract.
 This is a precursor to the parser refactor to avoid churn and make status handling predictable.
+In this model, parsing may persist records in batches, while ingesting is a single, post-parse finalization step.

 ## Why a state machine (and what it adds)
 - **Guardrails for future changes:** Even though end users cannot alter parsing, developers can.
 An explicit transition map prevents drift when we add steps (AV scan, ingest retries, change requests) or touch the parser/reparser code paths.
 Instead of silently landing in an inconsistent state, we fail fast on illegal transitions.
 - **Durable, user-visible lifecycle:** `DataFileSummary` is per-parse and can be deleted/recreated during reparses. `DataFile.state` is a durable record of the submission lifecycle (upload → scan → parse → ingest) that survives reparses and exists even before a summary is created.
+Ingesting here represents finalization work that happens once after parsing completes.
 - **Better triage and alerts:** Granular states (e.g., virus_scanning vs parsing vs ingesting) make it obvious where a file stalled without scraping logs.
 They enable targeted alerts (e.g., “stuck in parsing > 15m”) and safer retries (restart ingest only).

 ## States
 `uploaded` → `virus_scanning` → (`scan_failed` | `validated`) → `parsing` → (`parsed_with_errors` | `parsed_clean`) → `ingesting` → (`ingest_failed` | `completed`).
 Any active state can transition to `canceled`.
 A file that exceeds time thresholds in an active state is marked `stuck` (and may later be escalated to `failed` by policy).

+Note: parsing can write records in batches.
+The `ingesting` state is reserved for a single, post-parse finalization phase (e.g., aggregate calculations, index updates, summary/error report finalization) and is not entered per batch.

 ## Allowed transitions (code sketch)
 ```python